 Labor in the Community Public Programs

-Established in the 1950s, the mission of the Labor Education Service is to serve working people across Minnesota.
+Established in 1951, the mission of the Labor Education Service is to serve working people across Minnesota.
 To further that goal, LES is expanding its public programming to reach new and larger audiences.

 Labor in the Community programming includes everything from film screenings to panel discussions and conferences.
 These sessions are designed to engage the community in discussions of important contemporary issues, such as health care.